Bill Cash: Family

 Cash married Bridget Mary (née Lee) at Wardour Castle Chapel in Wiltshire on 16 October 1965, and they have two sons and a daughter.
 His son is the journalist William Cash.

-Along with his wife, Bill Cash restored the now Grade I Upton Cressett Hall in the 1970s.
+Along with his wife, Sir William Cash restored the now Grade I Upton Cressett Hall in the 1970s.
 The Hall was subsequently voted the 'Best Hidden Gem' heritage destination in the UK at the 2011 Hudson's Heritage awards.

 He is a distant cousin of the American country musician and singer Johnny Cash.

 Parliament

 Cash entered Parliament in 1984, when he was elected as MP for Stafford at a by-election in May following the death of Sir Hugh Fraser.
 From the 1997 election until he retired from parliament at the 2024 general election he was MP for Stone, Staffordshire.
 Stone was a then newly (re-)created constituency, the previous version of which (with slightly different boundaries) had been abolished in 1950.

 He was chairman of various parliamentary committees.
 He was elected unopposed as Chairman of the European Scrutiny Committee on 8 September 2010, and was a member of the Select Committee on European Legislation after 1985.
 Cash was elected chairman of the Conservative Backbench Committee on European Affairs (1989–91).

 In June 2023, he was one of six Conservative MPs to vote against censuring Boris Johnson following the Commons Privileges Committee investigation.
-(By contrast, 354 MPs voted to approve the Committee's report).
+By contrast, 354 MPs voted to approve the Committee's report.